thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 First we check if the `Board` is `over`.
 If that's the case, the future is a
-singleton list of only that `Board` -- again, `return board` does that.
+singleton list of only that `Board`--again, `return board` does that.
 Otherwise, we explore all available spaces.
 For each of them, we explore into
 the future again, this time for our opponent on a `Board` where we've played
 that space.
 This process repeats until someone wins or we fill the board in a